bbrinkel/cs4300/homework2/README.txt

     - Still being in the django_movie_app_directory, type the command './manage.py test'
     - This will go through various test cases, testing the various models and API endpoints.

+I would like to cite chatGPT for helping me figure out a lot of things in this assignment.
+I did of course read and use various documentation sources, but chatGPT helped me figure out lots of things about viewsets, serializers, html, bootstrap, and was very big in helping me with testcases.